betterzhou/DECL/README.md

 # Denoising-Aware Contrastive Learning for Noisy Time Series (DECL)

 ## 1. Introduction
-This repository contains code and datasets for the paper "[Denoising-Aware Contrastive Learning for Noisy Time Series](https://arxiv.org/abs/2406.04627)" (IJCAI 2024).
+This repository contains code and datasets for the paper "[Denoising-Aware Contrastive Learning for Noisy Time Series](https://www.ijcai.org/proceedings/2024/0624.pdf)" (IJCAI 2024).

-We will open-source them by the end of Nov.
-Preparing for this takes time as I changed my workplace, and the data needs to be regenerated.
+## 2. Usage
+### Requirements:
++ torch==1.7.1
++ python==3.7.16

+See requirements.txt for details.

+### Datasets:
+The code assumes that the data has been augmented and saved into the data folder.

+For example, the folder of ./PTB/ contains all the raw data, the folder of ./PTB_denoise1/ contains all the denoised data using the denoiser method m1, the folder of ./PTB_noisy1/ contains all the noise-enhanced data corresponding to denoiser method m1, and the folder of ./PTB_Gaussian/ contains all the data induced with Gaussian noise.

+The meta information of each time series sample is in the label.csv file.

+### Example:
+Please modify the 'data_path' in the code to adapt to the path of your data folder.

+If using a few labels for training, please split data twice: one for pre-training and one for linear evaluation.
+We suggest setting learning_rate to small values.

++ python run_preprocess.py --trn_ratio 0.4 --val_ratio 0.2 --tes_ratio 0.4 --dataset PTB --seed 1
++ python main.py --experiment_description exp1 --run_description run1 --data_path './data/' --selected_dataset PTB --seed 1 --training_mode self_supervised --lr 1e-6
++ python run_preprocess.py --trn_ratio 0.2 --val_ratio 0.1 --tes_ratio 0.4 --dataset PTB --seed 1
++ python main.py --experiment_description exp1 --run_description run1 --data_path './data/' --selected_dataset PTB --seed 1 --training_mode train_linear --lr 1e-6

+For research cooperation, please contact shuang.zhou@connect.polyu.hk

-## 2. Citation
+## 3. Citation
 Please kindly cite the paper if you use the code or any resources in this repo:
 ```bib
 @inproceedings{zhou2024decl,